Restaurant in Pegli, Italy

 Booking difficulty is rated Easy, which is an advantage compared to more decorated Italian seafood destinations.
 You do not need to plan weeks in advance, but calling or reserving ahead for weekend lunch in peak season is advisable.
 The restaurant has been operating long enough to have a loyal base of repeat guests who fill tables, particularly on weekends.

-Hours, phone, and current booking method are not confirmed in our data, so check directly before your visit.
-No dress code is specified, and given the seafront piazza address and the restaurant's profile, smart casual is a reasonable working assumption.
+Hours, phone, current booking method are not confirmed in our data, so check directly before your visit.
+No dress code is specified, given the seafront piazza address and the restaurant's profile, smart casual is a reasonable working assumption.

 Teresa operates at €€€, which positions it above a typical Genoese trattoria but well below the €€€€ level of Italy's more celebrated destination restaurants.
 For context, see our full Pegli restaurants guide for how the local options compare.
 If you are travelling more broadly along the Ligurian and Italian coast and building an itinerary around serious seafood, Uliassi in Senigallia and Alici on the Amalfi Coast are reference points at a higher award level and price point.
 Gambero Rosso in Marina di Gioiosa Ionica offers another regional Italian seafood comparison worth considering if your itinerary takes you south.